If there’s one alternative medicine that’s been taking the world by storm over the last few years, it’s CBD oil.

 Cannabis contains over 100 of these chemical compounds (known collectively as cannabinoids) that affect the body in different ways.
 One such compound is THC (tetrahydrocannabinol) — the psychoactive chemical compound that we associate with smoking marijuana and getting ‘stoned’.

 However, CBD is a non-psychoactive cannabinoid, which means it doesn’t affect the brain’s function.
 Instead, it is thought to have a range of health benefits for the user, including aiding workout recovery.
+Check out www.honesthemp.co.uk and get an in-depth view of CBD products and their health benefits.

 Below are some of the ways that CBD oil is supposed to improve workout recovery: